ishansaksena/a3-software-design/README.md

 - **`fontSize`** = '20px'
 > Font size of the text on the nodes in pixels.
 - **`textFill`** = "#4393c3"
-> Color of the text on the nodes.
+> Color of the text on the nodes, as an RGB value.